DevTymeson/course-scraper/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+This project is proprietary and is not licensed for distribution, modification, or commercial use.
+Unauthorized use of this code is prohibited.